 The special needs individuals are referred to people with various difficulties like emotional, physical, learning of behavioural that results them to require specialised and additional support services to lead an effective life (Tindal et al. 2017).
 In the UK, as per reports in 2019 it is mentioned that nearly 700,000 children are affected by autism spectrum disorder (ASD) which is more than 1 in 100 people within the population.
 It indicates that in the UK, ASD is part of life of nearly more than 2.8 million people.
 As per statistics, it is reported that 34% of children with ASD experience bullying at school and 63% children with ASD reports they do not have proper schooling environment where they are studying (autism.org.uk, 2018).
 This indicates that ASD is one of the major learning disability which is faced by most of the children in the UK and there is lack of proper environment support to meet their needs to promote their well-being.
 In the study by Mayes and Zickgraf (2019), it is reported that pica behaviour is common among children suffering from ASD.
 This acts as challenging behaviour for the children as it leads them to develop eating disorder that adversely affects their health.
-Thus, in this essay, environmental needs for meeting the specialised needs of the children with autism spectrum disorder (ASD) and pica behaviour is to be discussed to ensure their better living condition and well-being.
+Thus, in this essay, environmental needs for meeting the specialised needs of the children with autism spectrum disorder (ASD) and pica behaviour is to be discussed, with a focus on education dissertation help to ensure their better living condition and well-being.

 The Autism Spectrum Disorder (ASD) is referred to the neurological condition in which the brain is negatively affected making it to lead a person unable to effectively perceive information and socialise with others.
 This is because the condition causes issues of communication, socialisation ability, repetitive behaviour patterns and others (Baio et al. 2018).
 There is no definitive cause of ASD reported in children but is generally considered to the caused due to abnormalities in the structure of the brain which hinders the neurological ability of individuals to respond efficiently like the normal children (Lord et al. 2018).
 The early symptoms of ASD in children are that they show lack of direct eye contact with individuals or parents along with express overly focus on single item as well as lack ability to play back-and-forth.
 The other symptoms of ASD among the children include delayed language ability, show increased emotional turmoil, obsessive interest, flap and spin unnecessarily and others (Hazlett et al. 2017).